apnadkarni/blt/man/graph.rst

 *pathName* **element show** ?\ *elemNameList*\ ?

-  Queries or modifies the stacking order of elements in *pathName*.
+  Sets or gets the stacking order of elements in *pathName*.
 If no *elemNameList* argument is given, this command returns the names of elements in order in which they are drawn (lowest to highest).
-This list also determines what elements are considered when scaling axes.
+This list also determines what elements are used to compute the axes scale.

-  *ElemNameList* is a list of elements.
-Elements later in the list will be drawn over elements eariler in the list.
+  Elements that are later in the list will be drawn over elements the occur earlier.
+Each item in *elemNameList* is a the name of an element or a tag (the tag may refer to more than one element).
+It there are duplicate elements in the list, only the first occurance is relevant.

 *pathName* **element tag add** *tag* ?\ *elemName* ...\ ?